<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 Variable refrigerant flow (VRF), also known as variable refrigerant volume (VRV), is an HVAC technology that was invented in Japan in the 1980s.
 VRF systems are characterized by their superior energy efficiency and their flexible output according to load.
 Savings of over 60% are often achieved when VRF systems replace conventional air conditioners, and they can compete with the cost of natural gas heating without the associated emissions.

-Our HVAC engineers can inspect your property to carry out a detailed calculation of heating and cooling loads, to design and specify a VRF system that suits your needs.
+Our HVAC engineers can inspect your property to carry out a detailed calculation of heating and cooling loads and to design and specify a VRF system that suits your needs.
 We also offer VRF design for new construction projects, helping you achieve top HVAC performance from the first day of building operation.

 How Does a Variable Refrigerant Flow System Work?

-Variable refrigerant flow systems are characterized by using refrigerant lines directly to move heat, similar to how a mini-split air conditioner works.
+Variable refrigerant flow systemsare characterized by using refrigerant lines directly to move heat, similar to how a mini-split air conditioner works.
 Unlike other HVAC configurations, VRF systems do not use air ducts or hydronic piping, which saves plenty of space.

 Typically, a VRF system has a large outdoor unit connected to several indoor units with refrigerant lines.
 The outdoor unit has one or more variable speed condensers, adjusting its output according to the total heating or cooling demand of indoor units.
 This configuration is much more efficient than using an ON/OFF control to run the condenser intermittently, and equipment lasts longer by avoiding the mechanical wear of frequent starts and stops